nerocide/Pi_scripts/README.md

 __Even if the set of script is genereic, there is no garanty it will work for your environnement__

+This one launch all others, it also provides installation for fail2ban.

+	$ ./FullPiInstall.sh

 ## Octoprint

 This script help you to install and setup [octoprint](https://octopi.octoprint.org/)